Blog

 How can dehydration cause anemia?

-The hemoglobin and hematocrit are measured based on whole blood which is dependent on the fluid component called plasma.
+Hemoglobin and hematocrit are measured based on whole blood, which is dependent on the fluid component called plasma.

 Here is how dehydration and hemoglobin levels are interlinked.

-Likewise, if the fluid is overloaded, hemoglobin and hematocrit will be lower than their actual level due to dilution.
+Likewise, in case of fluid overload, hemoglobin and hematocrit will be lower than their actual level due to dilution.

 Smoking